remip2/azure-templates/sns/sns-simple/README.md

 This Azure Resource Manager template deploys a SNS VM and configure a DMZ subnet.

+* The virtual network has a public subnet facing Internet and a private subnet for servers
+* A route table is created to route trafic from the private network through the SNS appliance

 <img src="img/topo-simple.png" alt="network topology">

-* The virtual network as a public subnet facing Internet and a private subnet
-* A route table is created to route trafic from the private network through the SNS appliance

 ## Next configuration steps: